xuanli01/PRCV210/README.md

 ```

 ## Predicted Saliency Maps
-The predicted saliency maps is in the folder 'saliency_maps'.
+The predicted saliency maps are in the folder 'saliency_maps'.

 ## Evaluation Code
 We use the same [evaluation code](https://github.com/lartpang/PySODEvalToolkit) as the MSFNet [1] to evaluate the predicted saliency maps.